 It’s the easiest way to gather data on your users and take action on them.

 They key to surveys is asking the right questions.
-Years ago when working at Yahoo New Zealand I design the ultimate templates for competitions that we would sell and run as part of a campaign for our clients.
+Years ago when working at Yahoo New Zealand I designed templates for competitions we would sell and run as part of a campaign for our clients.
 I found that there are 3 key things you needed to do in order to get the most entries.

 - Offer a prize worth OVER $1k or a ‘money can’t buy’ experience.